 Generalized anxiety disorder: Worrying significantly interferes with your work or social activities.

-Normal worry: You feel that your concerns are controllable and can be dealt with at a later time.
+Normal worry: You feel that your concerns are controllable and can be dealt with at a

 Generalized anxiety disorder: You feel that your worrying is out of your control.

 Normal worry: Your worries cause only mild distress.

 Generalized anxiety disorder: Your worries are very distressing and pervasive.

 Normal worry: A specific cause initiated your worrying.